- Does the price you are quoting include everything, or are there add on fees that I need to be aware of?

 You can keep the cremated remains in your possession, scatter where allowed, bury in a cemetery, or place in a mausoleum.
 A portion of the cremated remains may be kept as a remembrance usually in a mini urn or keepsake jewelry.

 Yes.
-We offer services that allow immediate family members to briefly view the deceased prior to cremation in our private viewing room or public viewing services can be arranged for.
+We offer services that allow less than 6 family members to briefly view the deceased prior to cremation in our private viewing room.
+Services can be arranged for a fee.

 To arrange a cremation, the person or persons who are legal next of kin must consent to the cremation, by signing an authorization form.
 Our staff will prepare the death certificate and cremation permit.
 The death certificate will be taken to the physician who will sign it.
 After the death certificate is completed by the physician, it is taken to the health department in the county where death occurred.
 The health department contacts the medical examiner for that county who must approve the cremation permit.
 Upon receiving approval from the medical examiner, the local registrar of vital statistics will issue a cremation permit along with certified copies of the death certificate.
 After all of the properly executed documents are received in our office, the actual cremation can be scheduled.